gwilku/jscan-docs/general/comunity_videos.rst

       <strong><a href="https://www.youtube.com/watch?v=WlSTMs8wiz8" target="_blank">Jeep OBD JScan - overview video</a></strong>
       Language: English<br/>
       Author: JScan<br/>
-      General overview of the JScan app’s capabilities and interface, showing how it can scan all vehicle modules and read trouble codes:contentReference[oaicite:0]{index=0}.
+      General overview of the JScan app's capabilities and interface, showing how it can scan all vehicle modules and read trouble.
 A great starting point for understanding what JScan can do for Jeep diagnostics.</p>
     </div>
     <div style="width: 32%; float: left; margin: 1%;">
         <a href="https://www.youtube.com/watch?v=BRA6blYbcMY" target="_blank">